02 - Type of privilege

 Does the jurisdiction recognize the concept of privilege or another form of protection from disclosure of legal communications and documents prepared by or for lawyers?

-• The opening or management of accounts
+• Opening or managing accounts

 The Advocate's Code of Ethics provides as follows: